simpsonry1620/LLM-Inference-Calculator/README_WEB_GUI.md

 ## Features

 - Select from predefined model configurations or create a custom model
-- Configure hardware parameters (GPU model, efficiency)
+- Configure hardware parameters (GPU model, efficiency, parallelism strategy)
 - Choose appropriate precision formats (FP16, BF16, FP32) with automatic compatibility filtering
 - Visualize memory requirements, computational requirements, and performance estimates
+- **NEW**: Visualize and compare past calculation results from logs
+- **NEW**: Interactive table for calculation history with sorting and filtering
 - Responsive design that works on desktop and mobile devices

 ## Setup